Legacy-bored-games/Bored_games/README.md

 - Embedded map with a marker for each board game session that has been created by a user
 - The ability to filter the results rendered on the map by applying a set of filters (location, preferred board game, number of players, average duration of play etc)
 - The ability to update and/or cancel a board game session that has been created
+- The option of signing up/logging in with Google

 ## Installation